- 3 nights at our Tomatina camp just outside of Valencia (pre-erected, twin share tent w/ mattress and sleeping bag)

 6pm – 8pm – Dinner at campsite

-8pm – Buses head to Valencia for partying at a club with swimming pool!
-Official After Party!
+8pm – Buses head to Valencia for partying at a club with swimming pool, this is the official after party!

-Morning – Bus departs the Stoke Travel campsite in Buñol for the ferry
+Morning – Bus departs the Stoke Travel campsite in Puzol for the ferry

 Ferry leaves from Valencia and arrives the next day at Ibiza